Is radon exposure a hazard in your workplace?

 Who is leading this study?

-The project is being conducted by researchers from the Occupational Cancer Research Centre, University of Toronto, and Simon Fraser University, as well as the Lung Association - Ontario and the Radiation Safety Institute of Canada.
+This project is being conducted by researchers from the Occupational Cancer Research Centre, University of Toronto, Simon Fraser University, and the Radiation Safety Institute of Canada.

 Find out more